igraph/python-igraph/doc/source/tutorials/bipartite_matching_maxflow/bipartite_matching_maxflow.rst

 .. code-block::

-    Size of Maximum Matching (maxflow) is: 4.0
+    Size of maximum matching (maxflow) is: 4.0
-    Size of Maximum Matching (maximum_bipartite_matching) is: 4
+    Size of maximum matching (maximum_bipartite_matching) is: 4

 .. figure:: ./figures/bipartite_matching_maxflow.png
    :alt: The visual representation of maximal bipartite matching